Privacy, Safe Harbour and Timely (No longer applicable)

-The policies discussed in this guide will be replaced by EU GDPR (General Data Protection Regulation) on the 25th May, 2018.
+The policies discussed in this guide will be annulled and replaced by EU GDPR (General Data Protection Regulation) on the 25th May, 2018.

-While all of the below information will still apply, there will be additional measures taken to comply with these new regulations.
+While the below information will still apply, there will be additional measures taken to comply with these new regulations.

-You can find out more about Timely's plans and compliance with the GDPR on our blog, here: https://www.gettimely.com/blog/getting-ready-gdpr/
+You can find out more about Privacy at Timely, here:

 What is Safe Harbour?